-In summary, we have constructed a lattice fermion model with an explicit G$_2$ symmetry.
-To our knowledge, this is the first G$_2$ fermion model constructed with the Hubbard type microscopic interaction.
-This G$_2$ symmetry is a common subgroup of two different SO(7) symmetries, both of which lie in the SO(8) algebra spanned by the 4-component fermions.
-And they are related by the octonion structure constants and a fermion-boson mapping.
-The spontaneous symmetry breaking patterns can be G$_2$/SU(3) $\cong S^6$, or, G$_2$/[SU(2)$\times$U(1)] $\cong \mbox{Gr}_5^+(\mathbb{R}^7)$.
-When quantum fluctuations dominate leading to disordered ground states, the low energy fermions are governed by the non-Abeliean gauge theories of the types of SU(3) and SU(2)$\times$U(1).
+{\it Conclusions}--- In summary, we have constructed a lattice 4-component fermion model with an explicit $G_2$ symmetry, which, to our knowledge, is the first $G_2$ model with microscopic lattice interaction.
+This exceptional symmetry is a common subgroup of two different $SO(7)$ symmetries, both of which lie in the $SO(8)$ algebra and are related by the octonion structure constants via a self-duality mapping connecting bosonic and fermionic states.
+The spontaneous symmetry breaking patterns are $G_2/SU(3)\cong S^6$, or, $G_2/[SU(2)\times U(1)]\cong \mbox{Gr}_5^+(\mathbb{R}^7)$~\footnote{For $G_2$, another kind of important symmetry breaking pattern is $G_2$ broken to $SU(2)\times SU(2)$.
+However, in our model, this symmetry breaking pattern does not appear naturally.}.
+When quantum fluctuations dominate leading to disordered ground states, the low energy fermions are governed by the non-Abeliean gauge theories of the types of $SU(3)$ and $SU(2)\times U(1)$.
 The corresponding gauge theory structures are similar to those of the strong and electroweak interactions in high energy physics.